Teaching Children with Attention Deficit Hyperactivity Disorder (ADHD)

 Make sure the discipline fits the "crime," without harshness.

 Avoid ridicule and criticism.
-Remember, children with ADD ADHD have difficulty
+Remember, children with ADD ADHD have difficulty staying in control.

 Avoid publicly reminding students on medication to "take their medicine."